AI for Discrete Optimization (IMEN891N, Fall 2025)

 49/23Simulation-based learning – Bandit models [Rutgers CS 550] v1, v2, v3, v4

-9/25Simulation-based learning – Bandit models and others [Google Talks] TS for Online Decision Making[Kool et al. 2018 ICLR] (video)
+9/25Simulation-based learning – Thompson sampling [Google Talks] TS for Online Decision Making[Kool et al. ICLR 18] (video)

 610/7Holiday